Choose a college

 A Direct Unsubsidized Loan is made to eligible undergraduate, graduate, and professional students and is not based on financial need.
 Therefore, they are available to most WGU students.
 You are responsible for the interest from the day you borrow the money until you pay off the loan.

-Students who receive a Direct Subsidized and/or Direct Unsubsidized Loans are subject to the terms and conditions disclosed on the Federal Direct Loan Master Promissory Note (MPN), the Direct Loan Disclosure Statement, and the Borrower's Rights and Responsibilities Statement.
+Students who receive a Direct Subsidized and/or Direct Unsubsidized Loans are subject to the terms and conditions, along with the borrower’s rights and responsibilities disclosed on the Federal Direct Stafford/Unsubsidized Loan Master Promissory Note (MPN).

 Click here for more information on eligibility and application for the Direct Subsidized and Unsubsidized Loan Program.